-There are many kind of ceramists, their interests are very different.
+There are many kinds of ceramists; their interests are very different.

-Some are looking for the forms, designs of ceramic, or color, paintings on the ceramic, or to make casual ceramic for the table wear, or very traditional especially for the Tea Ceremony.
+Some are looking for the forms, designs of ceramic, or colour, paintings on the ceramic, or to make casual ceramic for the table wear, or very traditional especially for the Tea Ceremony.

-Ryuichiro Kawase, his choice of his ceramic work is now, he gives much more importance for the Tea, and Ceremony of tea, as tea cups, bowls.
+Ryuichiro Kawase, the choice of his ceramic work is now, he gives much more value for the Tea, and Ceremony of tea, like teacups, bowls.

-For that, he works from the stones to prepare his own clay, first to break, smash, crush stones to make his powder to mix with other soil.
+For that, he works from the stones to prepare his clay, first to break, smash, crush rocks to make his powder to mix with other soil.

 As many ceramists, he also practices tea ceremony for many years, and this year at Dubrovnik, with his friends coming from Nagasaki, they will do the demonstration of tea ceremony… The sculpture is an expression of gratitude to the tea whisk, the little bamboo tube that is meticulously split halfway into dozens of fine prongs that are then pulled apart with cotton string into two rows forming a perfect bell-shape.
 Years of training and hours of effort go into each handmade tea whisk.
 To the sajin (tea ceremony practitioner), the tea whisk is not only an indispensable tool but also a symbol of the worldview underpinning the art of chanoyu, namely the appreciation of transcendent beauty in simple things.
 During Japan’s period of isolation (1641-1858), Nagasaki was the only port where trade with Europe and China flourished.